 In addition, RDP is designed for remote access on a local area network (LAN).
 Establishing remote desktop connections to computers on remote networks usually requires VPN tunneling, port-forwarding, and firewall configurations that compromise security - such as opening the default listening port, TCP 3389.

 Fortunately, Bomgar lets you eliminate these problems with RDP.
 Routing RDP through Bomgar brings all the appliance-based security benefits of Bomgar to each remote desktop connection and gives you new options for collaboration!

 Bomgar works over the internet and through firewalls with no pre-installed client on the remote computer.
 Integrating remote desktop brings Bomgar’s streamlined connection process to RDP - which makes connecting to Windows systems on remote network both easier and more secure!
 When you route remote desktop through Bomgar, you can still use native RDP to support systems on remote networks.
 But because Bomgar works through firewalls, you prevent the exposure of listening ports to the internet.

 Remote Desktop Protocol does have some identity management capabilities, such as Active Directory (AD) integration and smart card authentication.
 However, as with many traditional remote access tools, centralized user management remains difficult.

 Bomgar integrates with LDAP, Active Directory, RADIUS and Kerberos.
+You can also inject credentials from your password vault.
 When you use RDP through Bomgar, your centrally-controlled user access privileges and authentication methods cascade down to remote desktop sessions.
 This makes it easier both to require secure authentication before enabling remote access and manage remote access in an ongoing manner.

 If a support representative leaves the company, for instance, his RDP privileges are automatically removed from Bomgar when you delete him from Active Directory.
 Automatic deletion protects your systems from unauthorized remote access.